StoaferP/mochad_dispatch/README.rst

 What exactly does it do?
 ========================
-**mochad_dispatch** connects to `mochad <https://sourceforge.net/projects/mochad/>`_ (which reads messages from a USB receiver like the X10 CM15a) and listens for X10 security and button-press messages then publishes those to an MQTT broker.
+**mochad_dispatch** connects to `mochad <https://sourceforge.net/projects/mochad/>`_ (which reads messages from a USB receiver like the X10 CM15a) and listens for X10 security and button-press messages which now includes power line receipt of control messages (Rx PL) then publishes those to an MQTT broker.

 It will automatically reconnect to both mochad and the MQTT broker.
 However, if a reconnect attempt fails for 60 seconds straight, **mochad_dispatch** will give up and exit.